Wind-River/vxworks7-ros2-build/README.md

 ## Project License

-The source code for this project is provided under the Apache 2.0 license license.
+The source code for this project is provided under the Apache 2.0 license.
 Text for the ROS 2 dependencies and other applicable license notices can be found in the LICENSE file in the project top level directory.
 Different files may be under different licenses.
 Each source file should include a